 The Canadian Nuclear Safety Commission's (CNSC) Cost Recovery Program provides an equitable approach to the financing of the CNSC's regulatory activities by charging the licensees all costs associated to the regulatory regime.

 The Canadian Nuclear Safety Commission Cost Recovery Fees Regulations (Regulations) provide a mechanism for the CNSC to annually revise the hourly rate, in order to recover full costs.
-The CNSC conducted this yearly review in compliance with the Regulations, and determined that the hourly rate will remain at $260/hour effective April 1, 2017.
+The CNSC conducted this yearly review in compliance with the Regulations, and determined that the hourly rate will increase to $270/hour effective April 1, 2019.

 - Read the FAQs on the base and variable hour adjustment

 - For more information, please contact us at firstname.lastname@example.org, or at 1-888-229-2672

 Paying your fees

 - Dispute Resolution Mechanism for Regulatory Activity Assignments (PDF 292 Kb)

 - Dispute Resolution for Fee Administration (PDF 280 Kb)